Messi & Aguero friendship could ensure Barcelona star's Camp Nou stay

 - Why Real Madrid president Perez picked Ancelotti over Conte and Pochettino to replace Zidane

-Whether they are on the same side for the Albiceleste, where they have been roommates for almost all of the nation's World Cup and Copa America campaigns; or going head-to-head, such as when Aguero was starring for Atletico Madrid before his move to Manchester City, they have always been close.
+Whether they are on the same side for the Albiceleste, where they have been room-mates for almost all of the nation's World Cup and Copa America campaigns; or going head-to-head, like when Aguero was starring for Atletico Madrid before his move to Manchester City, they have always been close.

-It was no surprise, then, to see Barca move for the forward as the ultimate ace in the hole to convince Leo to stay put at Camp Nou.
+It was no surprise, then, to see Barca move for the forward as the ultimate ace in the hole to convince Messi to stay put at Camp Nou.

-"We hope to play together, but we've been negotiating for some time," he told reporters upon being presented as Barca's latest signing.
+"We hope to play together, but we've been negotiating for some time," Aguero told reporters upon being presented as Barca's latest signing.

 "But they are his decisions with the club.
 It's a pleasure and I'm proud to play together, I lived with him and know him quite well.